Want the perfect workout program?Take Quiz

 RMR is one of the most important factors in controlling fat, as exercise only equates for a very small percentage of energy expenditure.
 In the modern world, RMR is the largest component of the daily energy budget.

-Now, on the other hand, losing fat can decrease your metabolic rate, which we will get into a bit more further below...Thus, maintaining lean muscle mass when dieting-to-lose-fat is essential to speeding up your metabolism (source).
+Now, on the other hand, losing fat can decrease your metabolic rate, which we will get into a bit more further below...Thus, maintaining lean muscle mass when dieting-to-lose-fat is essential to speeding up your metabolism6.

 To maintain muscle (and even build muscle, depending on what your diet looks like), you need to lift weights and develop strength so you can continually progress.

-If you only focus on losing weight, by doing cardio or just HIIT for example, you will likely lose muscle mass in the process, and this is definitely not how you address speeding up your metabolism permanently.
+If you only focus on losing weight, by doing just cardio or HIIT, you will likely lose muscle mass in the process, and this is definitely not how you address speeding up your metabolism permanently.

 Ever heard of skinny fat?
 This is what will happen to those who don’t lift weights and don’t watch their diet extremely well.
-They have a poor lean-fat body mass ratio, so there metabolisms are slow.
+They have a poor lean-fat body mass ratio, so their metabolisms are slow7.

-Another big factor for lifting weights is that it can increase testosterone.
-If you do big lifts like squats that is.
-Testosterone can positively impact metabolic rate (source), and significantly at that.
+Another big factor for lifting weights is that it can increase testosterone with big lifts like squats.
+Testosterone can positively impact metabolic rate8, and significantly at that.

 This is a big reason why as you get older, it is easier to put on fat.
-As a young adult, testosterone is at it’s highest, and so is metabolic rate.
+As a young adult, testosterone is at its highest, and so is metabolic rate.
+This is also why it's crucial to understand your anabolic vs. catabolic processes and their hormones.

 Well, it’s not as difficult or strenuous as you may think.
 Building and maintaining muscle mass is best done by using heavy weights (relatively speaking) in a low-intensity workout format (LIIT).
 This type of LIIT training fits in perfectly with HIIT training.